Dare-marvel/LeetCode-Solutions/PYTHON/TwoSum.md

 # Key Insight :
 Use a dictionary to store the indices of each element in the input list,<br>
-and then iterate over the list to check if the complement of each element is already in the dictionary .
-If the complement is found<br> return the indices<br>
+and then iterate over the list to check if the complement of each element is already in the dictionary .<br> If the complement is found return the indices<br>

 #### Optimal Solution
 ```python